 If you're just looking to keep these beetles away from your party or social gathering, putting a screen around your porch or investing in a mosquito tent is another good way to keep these unwanted guests out of your event.
 Otherwise, just be nice to them and they'll likely fly away just as quickly as they came.

 Although these insects are harmless when you're sitting outside enjoying a cocktail, they can be quite dangerous to motorcycle drivers and people driving in convertibles at high speeds.
-If you're renting or bringing a motorcycle to cruise around the desert, make sure you're wearing protective gear.
+If you're cruising around the desert on a motorcycle, wear protective gear.

 The best way to avoid these beetles during monsoon season is to go to more indoor restaurants and bars and stay away from parks around dusk when these bugs are most active.

-For more information on the history and biology of these creatures, the Arizona-Sonora Desert Museum has an entire display dedicated to Verde Root Beetles, so be sure to swing by and check it out if you're in the Sonora Desert any time of the year.
+For more information on the history and biology of these creatures, the Arizona-Sonora Desert Museum has an entire display dedicated to Verde Root Beetles.